solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] Russian translations (berry from moddb)
     1. [ ] Small radius device that delivers [continious damage](https://discord.com/channels/849001008645668874/900139554185547776/1035274797569015931)
     1. [ ] Respawning breakable glass (Napoleon)
+    1. [ ] what about instead of a jet pack, you have the “go away boost” where you mele range with a “rocket” (slap a rocket on another player) and they take off like a rocket from a rocket crowbar?
+(AudioCraZ)

 ### Beta 3